The Nosferatu Story

 About the Book

 Director F.W.
-Murnau’s Nosferatu: A Symphony of Horror, made in 1921, right after the devastating Spanish Flu pandemic, has become the ultimate cult classic among horror film buffs around the world.
-For years there was much speculation about the production background, the filmmakers, and their star, the German actor Max Schreck.
-This greatly expanded new edition, based upon years of dedicated research, tells the complete story drawing on rare sources.
-The trail leads to a group of occultists with a plan to establish a leading film company that would produce a momentous series of horror movies.
-Along the way, the author touches upon other classic German fantasy silents, such as The Golem, The Cabinet of Dr. Caligari and Metropolis.
-New to this edition are additional photographs, documents and interviews, including one with Dacre Stoker, the great-grandnephew of Bram Stoker.
+Murnau’s Nosferatu: A Symphony of Horror, made in 1921 after the devastating Spanish Flu pandemic, has become the ultimate cult classic among horror film buffs around the world.
+For years, there was much speculation about the production background, the filmmakers and the star—German actor Max Schreck.
+This greatly expanded new edition, based upon rare sources and years of dedicated research, tells the complete story of how a group of occultists established a leading film company that would produce a momentous series of horror movies.
+Along the way, other classic German fantasy silents, such as The Golem, The Cabinet of Dr. Caligari and Metropolis, are discussed.
+Featured in this edition are photographs, documents and interviews, including one with Dacre Stoker, the great-grandnephew of Dracula author Bram Stoker.

 About the Author(s)